Gather with fellow student leaders to explore the ideas that shape our lives.

 Veritas Weekend is The Veritas Forum’s flagship student leadership conference.
 It is a private, invitation-only event for students who are part of The Veritas Forum’s student community.
 This conference gathers invited students for a time of encouragement and equipping.
 During the conference, students interact with Christian scholars, writers, and artists, and share experiences with peers from other campuses.

-The Augustine Collective track is for students who are involved with a student publication that is officially affiliated with the Augustine Collective journal network, either as regular contributors or as official staff.
-Students who are not yet involved with an existing publication but are seriously exploring involvement are also welcome to register for the AC track at Veritas Weekend—as are invited students who are seriously considering starting a journal on their campus.
+Augustine Collective students are involved with a student publication that is officially affiliated with the Augustine Collective journal network, either as regular contributors or as official staff.
+Forums Leadership students lead or participate in teams that plan Veritas Forum events on their campus.
+Students who are not yet involved with an existing publication or Forums team but are seriously exploring involvement are also welcome to register for Veritas Weekend—as are invited students who are seriously considering starting a journal or Forum planning effort on their campus.

 Want to learn more?
 Check out this promo video from a previous conference.